GEM-benchmark/NL-Augmenter/transformations/word2vec_genderify/README.md

 - Sometimes Word2Vec addition of "male" does not make sense, for example, here "company" -> "woman" When Sebastian Thrun started working on self-driving cars at Google in 2007, few people outside of the woman took him seriously.

+- A foreign name like "Dev" which is someone's name, may be interpretted as a developer, and changed like a noun.

 ## References (bibtex)